How to Manage Aggressive Behavior in Kids with Autism

 To be clear, these suggestions aren’t intended to replace the need for evaluation and guidance from a professional who has been trained in behavior reduction procedures.
 A behavior analyst will be able to evaluate your child by performing a Functional Behavior Assessment and, in turn, create a Behavior Support Plan that includes specific strategies and recommendations to address and reduce your child’s problem behaviors.

-Seeing your child attempt to hurt others or hurt themselves can be incredibly difficult, but, if you remain calm and seek the help of a professional, you can help your child overcome their impulses and achieve their goals.
+Seeing your child attempt to hurt others or hurt themselves can be incredibly difficult, but, if you remain calm and seek the help of a professional, you can help your child overcome their frustrations and impulses to achieve their goals.

 If your child experiences struggles like these or challenges that may be hindering their learning or daily activities, don’t wait to seek support.
 Having them tested for autism or participate in an ABA evaluation are the first steps in toward unlocking your child’s potential, should they struggle with communication or aggressive behaviors.
 Reach out to us to schedule an appointment today, as we want to see your child safely make friends and thrive in their environments and can help them get there.